 Embedded funders are foundations that have made long-term commitments to the communities in which they are located or work.
 Foundations have a long history in funding community development, often with few concrete results.
 Political conditions, the increasing divide between rich and poor, inaccessibility of education, lack of housing, and continued segregation and racial discrimination are issues that need be addressed concurrently and resources need to be drawn from a variety of sources, particularly the neighborhoods themselves.
 This complexity has created an impetus for embedded philanthropy.
 Embedded funders work participatively with the community and frame evaluations in less theoretical, more actionable Read more

-It seems like everyone is talking about impact investing these days… but is it right for you and your organization?
-In this webinar experts will elaborate upon what it is, how to decide if it’s right for your organization and explore some of the the biggest hurdles holding individuals and organizations back from directing funds to impact investing.
-Industry experts Jean Case, Melanie Audette, and Dan Brillman, who will now be joined by Stacy Donohue and Kate Ahern lead the discussion and share how organizations can unite purpose with profit.
+In this webinar experts will elaborate upon what Impact Investing is, how to decide if it’s right for your organization and explore some of the the biggest hurdles holding individuals and organizations back from directing funds to impact investing.

 By Dara Major, Principal, Dara Major Philanthropy Consulting Over the last century or so of philanthropic practice, multiple pathways for achieving results have emerged.
 Two of the most widely adopted (and most recently debated) are “strategic” and “emergent” philanthropy.
 Both have deep roots in the field, as well as a range of adherents and even skeptics.
 Other approaches in various stages of experimentation, adoption, or rejection include “philanthrocapitalism,” and “venture,” “catalytic,” and “high engagement” philanthropy.
 What’s a grantmaker to do?
 Which approach, hybrid, or combination of approaches is right for you/ your program or initiative / your organization?
 How can Read more